Jordan527/TSI-Ticketing-System/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Usage
-1. Fill out the form in the MS Teams Channel using the following format, which is case insensitive:
+-  Fill out the a ticket in the MS Teams Channel using the following format, which is case insensitive:

 ```
 @<webhook title>